buildkite/capybara-inline-screenshot/README.md

 ### RSpec

-For Rspec update your capabara-screenshot `require` statement from:
+For RSpec update your capabara-screenshot `require` statement from:

 ```ruby
 require 'capybara-screenshot/rspec'